The Mysterious Machu Picchu - An Incan Citadel In Peru

 I stared at the ground, watching my feet make its way up the steep path as my heartbeat pounded against my ribs.
 I panted hard, the altitude making it no better for my lungs!
 After what seemed like forever, we came to a halt and I immediately planted myself on the moist grass.
 As I began to catch my breath, the mist released its grip on the mountains before us, revealing the ruins of the ancient citadel of Machu Picchu!
 At a first glance, the Incas’ structures appeared simple and primitive, but the Incan Empire was possibly the largest empire during the 16th century, and we soon realized they had used some of the most advanced technologies of their time!

-Machu Picchu is one of the most well known icons of the Incan Empire, and holds a few examples of the intelligence of the Inca culture.
+Machu Picchu is one of the most well-known icons of the Incan Empire and holds examples of how advanced Inca civilization was.
 It was built in a traditional Inca style, with large pieces of polished stone that fit together like puzzle pieces.
-Neither cement or glue was used to hold the grand structures together, and as we wandered around what remains of the fortress, I was so bewildered to see how perfectly they had fitted together!
+Neither cement nor glue was used to hold the grand structures together, and as we wandered around what remains of the fortress, I was so bewildered to see how perfectly they had fitted together!
 The Incas were literally the inventors of Lego!
 More than sixty percent of Machu Picchu has been restored and restoration continues, but even in this day and age, we cannot replicate the structures without mortar!